DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 <br><br>

 Okay.
-So you're probably thinking 'Grrrreat - we've learned yet another way to do the same thing'.
+So you're probably thinking *'Grrrreat - we've learned yet another way to do the same thing'.*

-Well, you're right.. but crucially, we're restraining the yaw as we set out to do..
+Well, you're right - we have.
+But crucially, we're *restraining the yaw* which is what we set out to do.

-Look at the *Make Rotator* node.. the *Z (Yaw)* input field is set to zero.
+Look at the *Make Rotator* node ... the *Z (Yaw)* input field is set to zero.

-Whatever we do with the mouse, the yaw is being set back to zero on every frame.
+So, whatever we do with the mouse, the yaw is being set back to zero on every frame.